 It is that time again.
 I am working with my clients to help create quarterly execution plans with their top quarterly rocks so they can accomplish the goals they set out to achieve.
-Working with one of my newer clients recently, I noticed we spent a lot of time covering how Company, Group, and Individual Priorities work together to significantly increase their chance of success.
+Working with one of my newer clients recently, I noticed we spent a lot of time covering how Company, Group, and Personal Priorities work together to significantly increase their chance of success.
 I realized that a few of our long-standing customers may have some of the same questions but didn’t want to ask.
 I thought I would take some time to help clarify how each of these pieces works together in your execution-ready quarterly plan.
+This blog includes quarterly rock examples for you to use as a template to create your own.

 Let’s start with the highest level, Company Priorities or quarterly rocks.
 These are the top 3-5 things that are most important for the entire company to achieve during the upcoming 13-Week Race.
 These are very specific priorities that will move the company forward in achieving annual goals or improving Key Performance Indicators (KPIs).
 As an example, let’s say one of the Company Priorities is to “Increase Revenue 10% from the previous quarter to a total of $10 million.”
 This is a very high-level strategic rock that will likely require time, energy and resources from multiple departments in the organization, like Marketing, Sales, Operations, Finance, and Customer Service.